Investors Stay Cautious on Banks as Earnings Season Nears | MarketScreener

 "It does beg the question: What are they suggesting about where economic fundamentals are heading?" said Jim Paulsen, chief investment strategist at Leuthold Group.

-Some investors remain confident in bank stocks, which are still up 5% for the quarter and trade at cheaper levels than the broader market ahead of earnings.
+Some investors remain confident in bank stocks, which still ended up 3.9% for the quarter and trade at cheaper levels than the broader market ahead of earnings.

 But after the market largely shrugged off the group's steady second-quarter results in July, it's worth keeping an eye on their performance as stocks head into October.